fschrader1992/nix-odML-converter/README.md

 `python setup.py install`

 Python 2 has reached end of life.
-We will not keep any future versions of nixodmlconverter Python 2 compatible and also recommend using a Python version >= 3.6.
+Future versions of nixodmlconverter will no longer support Python 2.
+We further recommend using a Python version >= 3.6.

 # NIX (Neuroscience information exchange) format